benleane83/ghec-sso-setup/QUICKSTART.md

 The tool will:
 - ✅ Create and configure the Entra ID application automatically
 - ✅ Assign you as Enterprise Owner
-- ✅ Provide SAML configuration values
+- ✅ Provide SSO configuration values
-- ✅ Open GitHub Enterprise SAML settings page
+- ✅ Open GitHub Enterprise SSO settings page

 **Assist in copying the displayed values into GitHub:**
 - Sign-On URL